Review: It’s One of Us by J.T. Ellison

 Did I like any of these characters?
 No, I didn’t.
 But I did like reading them and how they navigated this totally bananas Our Father-ish plot.
 But seriously, minus half a star because no one punched Park in the throat.
 I would have really loved to see that.

 Olivia and Park have been married for years, and the one thing Olivia wants more than anything is to add a child to their family.
 But years of tests, procedures, mechanical sex and appointments have been unsuccessful, and the many miscarriages have taken their toll.
 Then a murder suspect is identified through DNA as Park’s son.
-But Park says, I don’t have any children.
+Park and Olivia are blindsided.
+Park says, “I don’t have any children!”
 And so begins this wild ride of a plot that made me just say “ugh men” so many times.

 Like, so many.

-You can always count on J.T.
-Ellison to straight up SERVE you a goddamn good story, but I think this time around she outdid herself.
+You can always count on Ellison to straight up SERVE you a goddamn good story, but I think this time around she outdid herself.

 Seriously, minus half a star.
 Yes, this is how I review books.